vishals79/hubot-todo/README.md

     - Current
       - add|create (task-description)
         - A task will be added with task description, default date and time.
-      - update (task-number) (task-description) ,where task-number is optional
+      - update (task-number) (task-description) @hh:mm,where task-number and time(hh:mm) are optional
         - It will update the description of the mentioned task-number.
 If task number is not specified, last added task present in the context 		  gets modified.
-      - delete (task number|all) ,where task-number is optional
+      - delete (task number|all)
         - If task number is not specified, last added task present in the context gets removed.
-      - time (time in the format hh:mm)
+      - time (task-number) (time in the format hh:mm) -If task number is not specified, last added task present in the context gets modified.
-        - Modify time of the last added task.
-      - date (date in the format DD-MM-YYYY)
+      - date (task-number) (date in the format DD-MM-YYYY)
-        - Modify date of the last added task.
+        - If task number is not specified, last added task present in the context gets removed.
-      - date today+n
+      - date (task-number) today+n
-        - Modify date of the last added task to current day + n number of days.
+        - Modify date of task-number to current day + n number of days.
+If task number is not specified, last added task present in the 	  context gets modified.
       - subtask (description) for (parent-task-number)
         - Add sub task for parent-task-number.
       - list